Signup Workflow

 The final destination URL that Wristband redirects to at the end of the Signup workflow is resolved in the following order:

-1. Check if a custom redirect URL is enabled in the Signup Workflow Policy at the Tenant level for the tenant which the user is signing up into.
+1. Check if a custom redirect URL workflow policy is enabled for the tenant which the user is signing up with.

 2. Check if an OAuth2 Client login URL is configured for the Client through which the user is signing up.